taxcollecter/MechaCar_Statistical_Analysis/README.md

 ![Lot3 T-Test](https://github.com/taxcollecter/MechaCar_Statistical_Analysis/blob/7d33fc78fc07f0ef590ca1a69861a0c3f311d9ac/Resources/TestTestLot3.png)

 In reviewing the output of the test by Lot, we can reject Lot 1 and Lot 2 per our hypothesis as their p-values are less than the .05 significance threshold.
 Lot 3 is not rejected as it exceeds the .05 threshold.

+## Study Design: MechaCar vs Competition
+In our next review/study we'll review the Fuel perfomance, via MPG, of the MechaCar vs the Competition.
+In this study we'll leverage a Two-Sample t-Test to compare the MPG of two comprable cars with similar Weight, Height, Make and Structure.
+We'll review multiple instances of each car to determine if the mean of the MPG statistically differ and settle on which car is performing better.
+We assume the MechaCar will perform better due to the effiencies that have been implemented recently.
+We'll use Gas and gas consumed around a standard track to confirm our findings.